zdravkov/kendo-docs/api/dataviz/sparkline.md

 ### dragStart

-Fires when the user has used the mouse or a swipe gesture to drag the chart.
+Fires when the user has used the mouse or a swipe gesture to drag the sparkline.

 The drag operation can be aborted by calling `e.preventDefault()`.